11 Nov 2014

 Is Jesus enough for you?

 2. A fellow struggler is someone who has been on the road of recovery for several years and, despite falling, is able to get up and keep going.
-A fellow struggler knows that regardless of temptations and setbacks, he continues on the path and headed in the right direction toward progressive victory over lust and sexual impurity.
-A fellow struggler is one who has empathy and compassion for other men that are entangled in similar patterns.
-A fellow struggler is not someone who thinks they have all the answers, telling men what to do.
-A fellow struggler is someone who knows what it is like to be trapped down in that pit of sexual bondage, and since he knows how to climb out, he is willing to jump back in to help others start their climb.
+A fellow struggler knows that, regardless of temptations and setbacks, he continues on the path and is headed in the right direction toward progressive victory over lust and sexual impurity.
+A fellow struggler is one who has empathy and compassion for other men who are entangled in similar patterns.
+A fellow struggler is not someone who thinks they have all the answers, telling other men what to do.
+A fellow struggler is someone who knows what it is like to be trapped down in that pit of sexual bondage, and since he knows how to climb out, he is willing to help others start their climb.

 When Indiana Jones found the Ark of the Covenant, it was buried in a tomb and covered with snakes.
-Being deathly afraid of snakes he cries out, “Why does it have to be snakes?” thereby revealing his worst fear.
+Being deathly afraid of snakes, he cries out, “Why does it have to be snakes?” thereby revealing his worst fear.
 But he faced his worst fear and was able to retrieve the Ark of the Covenant.
-In the same way, the Lord uses men who, even while they face their greatest weakness and fear, are willing to make themselves vulnerable and available to “…hold back those who are staggering toward the slaughter” (Prov 24:11).
+In the same way, the Lord uses men who, even while they face their greatest weakness and fear, are willing to make themselves vulnerable and available to “hold back those who are stumbling to the slaughter” (Proverbs 24:11, ESV).

 14 Jan 2014